UKHomeOffice/hocs-search/README.md

 ```
 > This will retain data in the local database and other volumes.

-### Preparation

-In order to run the service locally, LocalStack is required.
-We have provided a docker-compose file to support this.

-View the readme in [hocs repo](https://github.com/UKHomeOffice/hocs/blob/main/README.md) for more details.

-## Using the Service
+## Running in an IDE

+If you are using an IDE, such as IntelliJ, this service can be started by running the ```HocsSearchApplication``` main class.
+The service can then be accessed at ```http://localhost:8088```.

+You need to specify appropriate Spring profiles.
+Paste `development,localstack` into the "Active profiles" box of your run configuration.

-### Versioning
+## Versioning

 For versioning this project uses SemVer.

-### Authors
+## Authors

 This project is authored by the Home Office.

-### License
+## License

 This project is licensed under the MIT license.
-For details please see License
+For details please see [License](LICENSE)

-This project contains public sector information licensed under the Open Government Licence v3.0. (http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)